Edward Yang: Final work

-Yi Yi was also named "Best Film of the Year" (2000) by the following film critics and writers: A.O.
+The film was named "Best Film of the Year" (2000) by the following film critics and writers: A.O.
 Scott of The New York Times, Susan Sontag writing for Artforum, Michael Atkinson of the Village Voice, Steven Rosen of the Denver Post, John Anderson, Jan Stuart and Gene Seymour writing for Newsday, and Stephen Garrett as well as Nicole Keeter of Time Out New York.